AltSysrq/avalanche/platform-native/ABI.md

 multithreaded access, except for operations specifically designed for such situations.

-Mutating an object (in certain circumstances) to point to a gc-heap-allocated value which may have been allocated after the object itself requires informing the memory manager about this operation.
+Mutating an object (in certain circumstances) to point to a single-strand-heap-allocated value which may have been allocated after the object itself requires informing the memory manager about this operation or require copying the allocation containing the pointer to another heap.
 This is described under Memory Management.

 ## Pointer-Based / Heap-Allocated Values